 In the case of inclement weather, we will delay the swim start up to 45 minutes.
 We will only cancel the swim if absolutely necessary for the safety of the swimmers.
 No refunds or transfers will be issued in case of cancellation due to weather.

 We are using reusable timing chips.
 Please return the timing chip to event staff after you cross the finish line.

 Wetsuits & water temps:

-The usual early April water temperature is in the low 60s.
-Wetsuits are optional & permitted for competition.
-You can keep track of Jordan Lake water temps here: http://epec.saw.usace.army.mil/bejrept.txt
+For our swims, wetsuits are permitted when the temperature is below 78 degrees, and not permitted at 78 and above.
+The usual early May water temperature is in the high 60s or low 70s.
+You can keep track of Jordan Lake water temps here: http://epec.saw.usace.army.mil/bejrept.txt.

 Tranfer and refund policy:

 You may warm up as much as you’d like, but please keep it near the start/finish area.
 We will have a couple kayakers out by 745AM to watch out for you, but the main fleet doesn’t launch ‘till the race gets going.

 You must be 10+ to compete in the .6 miler, 12 or older to compete in the 1+ mile swims and 14 or older to compete in the 2+ mile swims.
 Exceptions may be made for advanced AG swimmers; please email the RD.

 8:00 All 2.4 milers